 As a parent, we understand that your top priorities are your child’s comfort and oral and overall wellbeing.
-That’s why we aim to accommodate every growing smile that walks through our doors and help them feel at-ease in our office.
+That’s why we aim to accommodate every growing smile that walks through our doors and help them feel at-ease in our dental office.
 We want to encourage your child to build a positive association with oral health and hygiene and educate them on how to keep their pearly whites in tip-top shape.
-We offer comprehensive care for infants, toddlers, children, and even teens, so you’ll never have to worry about traveling from specialist to specialist throughout their lives to ensure they receive quality dentistry!
+We offer comprehensive care for infants, toddlers, children, and even teens, so you’ll never have to worry about traveling from specialist to specialist throughout their lives to ensure they receive quality children's dentistry Flint, MI!

-During your child’s first visit to our office, we want them to get used to all the sounds and people that they’ll be seeing every six months and get them excited about coming back.
+During your child’s first visit to our dental office, we want them to get used to all the sounds and people that they’ll be seeing every six months and get them excited about coming back.
 We’ll start out by examining their teeth and gums to make sure that their mouth is developing properly.
 We’ll also talk to them about the importance of keeping up with brushing and flossing every day.
 If they feel comfortable enough already, we’ll conduct a dental cleaning so they know what to expect the next time they visit us.

 One of the most common oral health problems that children face is dental decay.
 This is due to a variety of reasons, such as an untamed sweet tooth or the fact that they’re still learning how to properly brush and floss their teeth.
 In these cases, we may recommend protective dental sealants.
 These are thin, clear coatings that we can paint over the molars to act as raincoats and prevent debris and plaque from building up in the grooves of their teeth and causing cavities.
 The process is quick, easy, and completely painless!